-- 38.4.1 The Vice-Chancellor, or his/her nominee, is responsible for: - 38.4.1.1 ensuring there is an effective process in place for dealing with illegality/SOSR matters; - 38.4.1.2 supporting managers and staff when potential issues arise and ensuring that they are dealt with consistently and sensitively across the University and in line with the principles detailed in this Ordinance. - 38.4.2 The Director of Human Resources & Organisational Development, or his/her nominee, is responsible for: - 38.4.2.1 ensuring this Ordinance reflects UK employment legislation, has regard to best practice, and initiating a review of it as and when appropriate; - 38.4.2.2 engaging the necessary staff and trade union representative bodies as and when any review of this Ordinance is undertaken; - 38.4.2.3 providing advice, guidance and support to both staff and managers in the use and application of this Ordinance; - 38.4.2.4 ensuring this Ordinance is followed and applied consistently across the University of Kent; - 38.4.2.5 providing additional supporting documentation and training, as required, to help support the principles of this Ordinance. - 38.4.3 Managers are responsible for: - 38.4.3.1 understanding and adhering to the University's Illegality/SOSR Ordinance; - 38.4.3.2 ensuring they seek guidance immediately from their designated Human Resources (HR) representative, on contemplation of taking any action under this Ordinance; - 38.4.4 Staff are responsible for: - 38.4.4.1 ensuring they raise with their line manager any issues that might adversely affect their conduct or ability to perform the duties of their role, to allow action to be taken to avoid this happening; - 38.4.4.2 asking questions of their line manager or HR if they are unsure about any aspect of this Ordinance; - 38.4.4.3 responding positively to informal attempts to resolve issues by their line manager; - 38.4.4.4 fully committing to any development, training and support they may be offered under this Ordinance.
+- 38.4.1 The Vice-Chancellor, or his/her nominee, is responsible for: - 38.4.1.1 ensuring there is an effective process in place to deal with conduct and disciplinary matters; - 38.4.1.2 supporting managers and staff when conduct issues arise and ensuring that such issues are dealt with consistently across the University and in line with University expectations on conduct and behaviour. - 38.4.2 The Director of Human Resources & Organisational Development, or his/her nominee, is responsible for: - 38.4.2.1 ensuring this Ordinance reflects UK employment legislation, has regard to best practice, and initiating a review of it as and when appropriate; - 38.4.2.2 engaging the necessary staff and trades union representative bodies as and when any such review is undertaken; - 38.4.2.3 providing advice, guidance and support to both staff and managers in the use and application of this Ordinance; - 38.4.2.4 ensuring this Ordinance is followed and applied consistently across the University of Kent; - 38.4.2.5 providing additional supporting documentation and training, as required, to help support the principles detailed within this Ordinance. - 38.4.3 Managers are responsible for: - 38.4.3.1 ensuring staff know the standards of behaviour and conduct expected of them, and raising any issues with a member of staff regarding his/her behaviour or conduct as soon as it arises, dealing with it informally initially (where appropriate) and then, if necessary, formally; - 38.4.4 Staff are responsible for: - 38.4.4.1 ensuring they seek clarification on any aspect of their role which they are unsure of; this will help to ensure they have an understanding of the expected conduct and behaviour required; - 38.4.4.2 ensuring they address any conduct concerns brought to their attention.